 In order to demonstrate the emulation device, it was necessary to acquire a master device similar to that which would be used in production or application prototyping environments.
 Due to Professor Thomas Niesler’s experience with speech recognition, and interest in making use of the device in this field, it was decided that the demonstration would consist of a self-contained speech recogniser – requiring that the master device be capable of running the software required.

-Following on the work performed by Christian Truter in implementing Automatic Speech Recognition on the Raspberry Pi in his thesis project Pi Your Command [8] it was decided that a Raspberry Pi class device would suffice as a low cost demonstration platform for a number of reasons discussed below.
+Following on the work performed by Christian Truter in implementing Automatic Speech Recognition on the Raspberry Pi in his 2013 Electrical & Electronic Final-Year project entitled “Pi Your Command” [8] it was decided that a Raspberry Pi class device would suffice as a low cost demonstration platform for a number of reasons discussed below.

 There are a number of devices of similar performance occupying a similar price point to the Raspberry Pi [9] including the BeagleBone Black [10] and, although somewhat more expensive, the Intel Galileo Development Board [11].
 More recently, Raspberry PI class boards such as the Banana Pi [12] and HummingBoard [13] have also begun to appear which offer a higher performance solution at a corresponding price point.